Xi says China, South Korea on the same page over Korean peninsula issues: Seoul

-SEOUL (Reuters) - China is “on the same page” with Seoul over the issues of the Korean peninsula, President Xi Jinping said on Monday, a spokesman of South Korea’s presidential Blue House said.
+SEOUL (Reuters) - China is“on the same page” with Seoul over the issues of the Korean peninsula, President Xi Jinping said on Monday, a spokesman of South Korea’s presidential Blue House said.

 Xi told Chung Eui-yong, the head of the South’s National Security Office, that he was looking forward to a smooth inter-Korean summit, and supported talks planned between North Korea and the United States, the spokesman added.